 Sister Ethel A. Morse

 For individuals battered by family circumstances, a Shaker community could be a life saving “shelter from the storm.”
-Enfield was just such a shelter for Sister Ethel Morse when, as a traumatized teenager, she was brought here from Manchester, N.H.,
+Enfield was just such a shelter for Sister Ethel Morse when, as a traumatized teenager, she was brought here from Manchester, New Hampshire.

 Ethel had lost her mother when she was five, but was being lovingly cared for by an aunt and uncle.
 At the age of eight, however, her father spirited her away, isolating her from the people she knew and trusted.
 At his hands she became the victim of relentless sexual violence that finally led to his conviction on charges of incest in 1895.
 She subsequently changed her name to Ethel Amie Morse, adopting her mother’s maiden name.

 At Enfield Ethel was welcomed in 1902 into the Church family’s cohort of girls and young women.
 Her Shaker teacher wrote in her autograph album,

 Let no thought of wrong or evil

 In its portals dwell